cimwies/memory-game/README.md

 If the 2 cards match, they'll stay visible, if they don't match, they'll be flipped and can be reselected again.
 The Game is over when all matched cards are "discovered".
 A GameStatistics will be displayed.

-Option "Beginner" is a visually easier version.
+* Option "Beginner" is a visually easier version.
-Option "Advanced" is a visually more difficult version.
+* Option "Advanced" is a visually more difficult version.

 ### Technical Information

 The Game consists of an HTML-, CSS-, and JS-file and diverse images.
-The structure of the JS-file consists of many small "code fragments" that way a stepwise Game development was easier to handle for me.
+The structure of the JS-file consists of many small "code fragments" that way a stepwise Game development was easier to handle.

 ### Sources